niklaskks/api-docs/CONTRIBUTING.md

 - Please point your pull requests at the `master` branch, and keep your commit messages clear and informative.
 - If you're are interested in having a specific use case documented, just make us a ticket showing the use case.
-- the most used calls are shown in-app at the footer of each page after loggin in to my.ax-semantics.com
+- The most used calls are shown in-app at the footer of each page after loggin in to [my.ax-semantics.com](https://my.ax-semantics.com)